transloadit/uppy/website/src/docs/url.md

 ### `serverUrl: null`

-URL to an Uppy Companion instance.
+URL to an Companion instance.

 ### `locale: {}`